“Do not take revenge nor bear a grudge against the children of your people” (Lev. 19:18)

 It once happened that Rabbi Zusha Brandwine, owner of a printing press in Jerusalem, was away from his press for several days.
 When he returned, he found a stack of notices that had been printed on his machines.
 He examined one and saw that it was replete with curses and insults directed at the holy servant of God, our master Rabbi Abraham Isaac Kook.

-Horrified, he cried out in anger, “Who did this despicable act?
+Horrified, he cried out in anger, “Who committed this despicable act?
 Who printed such slanderous notices?
 Quickly, remove all of the copies and destroy them.
-To the last letter!”
+Every last letter!”

-The head typesetters turned to him.
+The head typesetter approached him.
 “Rabbi Zusha, don’t be angry.
-Your friend (so-and-so) came here and gave us this notice to print.
+Your friend came here and gave us this notice to print.
 He paid in full on condition that we print it today.
-We shook hands on the deal, agreeing to print it today, so we can’t go back on our word.
-And we will not renege.”
+We shook hands on the deal, agreeing to print it today, so we cannot backtrack on our word.
+We will not go back on our promise.”

 Deeply pained, Reb Zusha stood up, not knowing what to do.
 The client was a childhood friend.
 And the printers were business partners, sharing in profits as well as losses.
 Yet our master Rav Kook was the person he respected most in the entire world.
 And now his own printing press was publishing such slanderous notices!

 Thinking the matter over, he decided to seek Rav Kook’s counsel.
-He went to the rabbi and recounted the entire incident to him.
+He went to the rabbi and recounted the entire incident.

 “Your printing press is not the only one in Jerusalem,” Rav Kook responded.
 “If you destroy the slanderous notices, their authors will find another press to print them.
 Then you will incur a financial loss, and the materials will be printed anyway.
 Return to your shop and deliver the defamatory notes to their author.
 He will do what he believes is right, may the merciful God forgive him.”